DuarteDomingues/Artificial-Intelligence-and-Cognitive-Systems/README.md

 * Realization of a reinforcement learning system, with different learning methods.
 * Realization of an automatic reasoning system for planning with different methods and optimization algorithms.

+---

+### Folder Organization:

+* The folder 01_neural_networks contains the neural network problems solved in the project.
+* The folder 02_reinforcement_learning contains the developed reinforcement learning system.
+* The folder 03_state_space_search_and_otimization contains the developed state space search and optimization systems.
+* The folder relatorio contains the final project paper.